User pain points

 Identification of user pain-points

-Find out who your target audience First and the foremost you need to understand that every business is different, and so are its customers.
-Every bit of your mobile app must speak only about your users' needs only and you must identify what the specific set of the audience are eventually looking for from your mobile app and how your mobile app can materialize those needs through the app platform.
+Find out who your target audience is first and then you need to understand that every business is different, and so are its customers.
+Every bit of your mobile app must speak only about your users' needs only and you must identify what the specific set of the audience are eventually looking for from your mobile application and how it can materialize those needs through the app platform.

-Check the existing apps in the market There are many apps available in the market, and some are well-suiting your specific app genre as well.
-By taking a look at those apps, would help you find out how far the existing solutions are liked or rejected by the users.
+Check the existing apps in the market - There are many apps available in the market, and some are well-suited to your specific app genre as well.
+Taking a look at those apps, will help you find out how far the existing solutions are liked or rejected by the users.

 You can check how these app solutions have tried to answer the users' pain-points and how well users are enjoying those features.
 There are a couple of analytical tools to give you a check on these parameters, but there is one other way to check out and that is through reading the feedback of the users, and understanding the accurate state of mind of your users, while using those apps.

-In accordance with, you can make the required changes in your app concept and help it to come out as a real-time solution provider to your users.
+In accordance with this, you can make the required changes in your app concept and help it to come out as a real-time solution provider to your users.

 Video replay of the session would help you to analyse where the crash and ANR occured.
 Alternatively you can also get the complete stack traces of the crash and ANR to debug the issue.